Archan6el/archan6el.github.io/_pages/index.md

     <li>
         <h2><a href="/writeups/2025/TAMUctf-2025/">TAMUctf 2025</a></h2>
         <time>April 2025</time>
-        <p>Writeups of the challenges I worked on during TAMUctf 2025, which were mainly the Reverse Engineering ones</p>
+        <p>Writeups of some of the challenges I worked on during TAMUctf 2025, which were mainly the Reverse Engineering ones</p>
     </li>

     <li>